 How to plant waterlilies

-If your pond has a solid liner plant your water lily in an aquatic basket.
+If your pond has a solid liner, plant your water lily in an aquatic basket.
 Line the basket with a piece of hessian and fill it three quarters full with aquatic compost.
-Place the rhizome in the basket and cover with move compost, ensuring that the crown is at soil level.
+Place the waterlily rhizome in the basket and cover with more compost, ensuring that the crown is at soil level.
 Top off with a layer of lime-free pea gravel.
-The gravel will prevent the compost from floating to the surface.
+The gravel will stop the compost floating to the surface.

 How to propagate waterlilies

-Waterlilies: problem solving
+Growing waterlilies: problem solving

 Great waterlily varieties to try

-Nymphaea pygmaea ‘Alba’ – a dwarf type for a small pond.
+- Nymphaea pygmaea ‘Alba’ – a dwarf type for a small pond.
 Enjoys shallow water (20cm).
 White flowers from June to September.
 Ideal for a small pond pot.
 Hardy.

-Nymphaea ‘Pygmaea Helvola’ – ideal for a small pond.
+- Nymphaea ‘Pygmaea Helvola’ – ideal for a small pond.
 Pale yellow flowers from July to September.
 Slightly fragrant.
 Spread of up to 45cm.

-Nymphaea ‘James Brydon’ – pink flowers in July and August.
+- Nymphaea ‘James Brydon’ – pink flowers in July and August.
 Ideal for a medium pond with a spread of 1m.
 Hardy.

-Nymphaea alba – white flowers from June to September.
+- Nymphaea alba – white flowers from June to September.
 A native that is ideal for natural, deep and large ponds.
 A spread of 2m.
 Fully hardy.

-Nymphaea ‘Marliacea Albida’ – For a large pond with a spread of 120cm.
+- Nymphaea ‘Marliacea Albida’ – For a large pond with a spread of 120cm.
 Fragrant, double white flowers from June to September.

-Nymphaea ‘Escarboucle’ – For a medium or large ponds – spread 1.2m – 2m.
+- Nymphaea ‘Escarboucle’ – For a medium or large ponds – spread 1.2m – 2m.
 Vermillion flowers from June to September.